-In this era of globalization, workforce diversity is not just a fact of life, it's a business goal which can deliver real benefits.
-Here are our top 5 reasons why we believe that hiring policy should include individuals of all ethnicities, cultures, genders and sexual orientations.
+In this era of globalization, workforce diversity is not just a fact of life, it’s a business goal that can deliver real benefits.
+Here are our top 5 reasons why we believe that hiring policy should include individuals of all ethnicities, cultures, genders, and sexual orientations.

 Studies have shown that diverse groups come up with solutions to challenges faster than homogenous ones.
 A variety of backgrounds brings in a wider range of ideas, knowledge banks and approaches to choose from, or meld into a unique process or strategy.

 Diversity-oriented organizations can offer more and better solutions to their customers, and may attract new business on the basis of having people on staff who can interact easily with the customer.

 Related to point 2 above, international businesses will benefit from being able to speak the same language and understand the cultural practices of their customers.

 Employees are happier knowing that no group or minority is excluded from receiving equal pay, status or opportunities for career advancement.
 A happy employee is a more productive employee.
 What’s more, your reputation as a diversity employer will help you attract and hire the cream of the job candidate crop, thus filling your ranks with the most talented individuals in your industry.